ntskpto/netskope-how/readme.md

     make destroy

-If you do want to create a NEW publisher and connect it to your tenant via TOKEN, you can run

 **estimated infrastructure monthly cost* with 2 student PCs* 340 / 730 hours * 5 hours = **2,30 $ per Workshop**